-Welcome to our booster TSA test prep course, tailored specifically for aspiring students aiming to secure admission to Oxford University.
-The Thinking Skills Assessment (TSA) serves as a crucial evaluation tool for applicants applying to a range of top courses including Experimental Psychology, Human Sciences, Philosophy, Politics and Economics, Psychology, Philosophy and Linguistics, Economics and Management, and History and Economics.
-Our online TSA course is designed to equip students with the necessary skills and strategies to excel in the TSA exam.
-Through expert guidance and targeted practice, our TSA preparation course ensures that students are thoroughly prepared to tackle the challenges of the TSA test and confidently pursue their academic aspirations at Oxford.
+Our online TARA admissions test course is designed to equip students with the skills and strategies needed to excel on the TARA exam.
+Through expert guidance and targeted practice, our TARA preparation course ensures that students are thoroughly prepared to tackle the challenges of the TARA test and confidently pursue their academic aspirations at Oxford.

-What to Expect from the TSA Prep Course
+What to Expect from the TARA (Formerly TSA) Prep Course

-In these classes, students will cover all the types of questions that come up in the TSA, focussing on particularly hard questions and the methods we can use to solve them.
-By the end of these four sessions, students will have a comprehensive toolkit that should enable them to go out and ace the TSA.
+In these classes, students will cover all major question types in the TARA, focusing on the most challenging areas and the specific techniques needed to approach them strategically.
+By the end of the course, students will have a comprehensive toolkit to tackle the TARA with confidence and precision.

-The TSA course is run online over Zoom.
+The TARA course is run online over Zoom.
 International students are welcome to join.

-The TSA course runs over two weekends over the UK summer holiday period.
+The TARA course runs over two weekends over the UK summer holiday period.

 Each class is 2 hours in duration.